-4. Select the "Use an existing virtual hard drive file" option button.
-Click on the Folder icon button, and open the downloaded EDSCLS VirtualBox image.
-Then click on the "Create" button.
+4. Select the "Use an existing virtual hard disk file" option button.
+Click on the Folder icon button.

+Click on the "Add" button and open the downloaded EDSCLS VirtualBox image.
+Then click on the "Choose" button.

+Click on the "Create" button.
 The new virtual machine should now appear on the left side of the window.

-Make sure the EDSCLS virtual machine is selected on the left, then click on the "Settings" button on the main tool bar.
+5. Make sure the EDSCLS virtual machine is selected on the left, then click on the "Settings" button on the main tool bar.

-From the Settings window, select "Network" on the left side and click on the "Advanced" Expand icon.
+6. From the Settings window, select "Network" on the left side and click on the "Advanced" Expand icon.
 Select "PCnet-FAST III (Am79C973)" from the "Adapter Type" drop-down box.
 Click on the "Port Forwarding" button, which will open the Port Forwarding Rules window.

-5. From the Port Forwarding Rules window, click on the Add icon on the far right to add a new record.
+7. From the Port Forwarding Rules window, click on the Add icon on the far right to add a new record.
 Under the "Name" column, enter a descriptive name (e.g., "EDSCLS Port").
 Under "Host Port," enter "80" or specify a different port of your choosing.
 Under "Guest Port," enter "80".
 Then click on the "OK" button to close the window.

-6. Click on the "OK" button to close the Settings window.
+8. Click on the "OK" button to close the Settings window.

-7. To start the EDSCLS virtual machine, make sure it is selected on the left, and then click on the "Start" button on the main tool bar.
+9. To start the EDSCLS virtual machine, make sure it is selected on the left, and then click on the "Start" button on the main tool bar.
 The machine will take about a minute to boot up.

-8. To log in to the EDSCLS virtual machine, press the Enter key.
+10. To log in to the EDSCLS virtual machine, press the Enter key.

-9. If you're logging on to the EDSCLS virtual machine for the first time, enter "OsunXiboGyP4x" in the "Password" text box.
+11. If you're logging on to the EDSCLS virtual machine for the first time, enter "OsunXiboGyP4x" in the "Password" text box.
 Otherwise, enter the new password you have chosen.
 The password will be hidden.
 Then press the Enter key.

-10. If you're logging on to the EDSCLS virtual machine for the first time, enter "OsunXiboGyP4x" again in the "(current) UNIX password" text box.
+12. If you're logging on to the EDSCLS virtual machine for the first time, enter "OsunXiboGyP4x" again in the "(current) UNIX password" text box.
 The password will be hidden.
 Then press the Enter key.